Opportunities such as internships are a great way to step into the job market, meet people and learn more about the work you are interested in.

 7. Ask for feedback

 Because you are learning new things, it is important to review all work that you do before sending it to your line manager or supervisor.
-Apply yourself by showing effort and try your best to deliver quality work so that you may receive good feedback.
-Check yourself and take your time to reflect on your experiences during each phase of your internship.
+Apply yourself by showing effort and try your best to deliver quality work so that you receive good feedback.
+Check yourself and take the time to reflect on your experiences during each phase of your internship.
 With every task, ask for input on the work you have provided so that you can improve where you can.
-This is to ensure that as you learn, you are sharpening your skills along the way.
+This is to ensure that as you learn, you sharpen your skills along the way.
 This will also have a positive impact on your performance.

 8. Network